pavelsr/FabKey/README.md

 ### [sqlite-web](https://github.com/coleifer/sqlite-web)

-For now the best option is sqlite-web (though it doesn't allow to edit users)
+For now the best option is sqlite-web (unfortunately it doesn't allow to edit rows)

 ```
 sudo apt-get install python-pip